Lagrangian theory of structure formation in relativistic cosmology. VI. Comparison with Szekeres exact solutions: The relativistic Lagrangian formulation

 which allows for correctly evaluating distances as well as having the correct light cone structure in generic inhomogeneous matter distributions that correspond to the coframe deformation at a given order.

-Since the initial spatial metric is encoded in the Gram's matrix, the deformation field vanishes at some initial time $t_i$:
+Since the initial spatial metric is encoded in the Gram's matrix, the deformation field vanishes at some initial time $t_i$, and we have for the initial data (\textit{cf.} e.g. \cite{rza4}):

-In the equations above, $H=\dot a / a$ is the Hubble function, and $\mathbf{U}^a$ and $\mathbf{W}^a$ are the relativistic generalizations of the initial Newtonian peculiar-velocity and peculiar-acceleration gradients, with coefficients in the exact coordinate basis $\mathbf{d} X^i$ denoted by $U^a_{\ i}$ and $W^a_{\ i}$, respectively.
+In the equations above, $H=\dot a / a$ is the Hubble function, and the one-form fields $\mathbf{U}^a$ and $\mathbf{W}^a$ are the relativistic generalizations of the initial Newtonian peculiar-velocity and peculiar-acceleration gradients, with coefficients in the exact coordinate basis $\mathbf{d} X^i$ denoted by $U^a_{\ i}$ and $W^a_{\ i}$, respectively.
+They are subject to the (energy and momentum) constraints of the Einstein equations, Eqs.~\eqref{form_hamiltoncoeff} and~\eqref{form_momcoeff}, here imposed on the initial data:

+Above, $U$ and $W$ denote the traces of the Newtonian peculiar-velocity and -acceleration gradients, respectively, defined below in Eq.~\eqref{Eq:DefTrPWU}.
+For RZA the general constraint equations are reduced to constraints on initial data due to the space and time-separability of RZA.
+They therefore hold throughout the evolution even in the approximate regime~\cite{rza1,rza4}.
+For exact solutions, these constraint equations propagate, also for nonseparable solutions, according to well-known theorems.

-\subsection{Example: the solution for the trace}
+\subsection{Example: The solution for the trace}

 The solution is separated into spatial and temporal parts.
 If we focus on the trace part, the time-dependence is determined from Raychaudhuri's equation~\cite{rza4},

 where $\varrho_b(t)$ is the background density, and the following abbreviations were and will be used: